hapijs/hapi/API.md

 ### `server.auth.api`

 An object where each key is a strategy name and the value is the exposed strategy API.
-Available on when the authentication scheme exposes an API by returning an `api` key in the object returned from its implementation function.
+Available only when the authentication scheme exposes an API by returning an `api` key in the object returned from its implementation function.

 When the server contains more than one connection, each [`server.connections`](#serverconnections)